woithook/llm-mechanisms-lab/en/README.md

 This repository contains a collection of IPython Notebook (`.ipynb`) memos related to large language models and modern AI systems.

-The notebooks in this repository are translated from my original Chinese memo-style notebooks with the assistance of large language models (LLMs).
+The notebooks in this repository are translated from my original Chinese memo-style notebooks with the assistance of large language models.
 They are mainly used to document my learning process, technical experiments, paper reading notes, implementation details, and research-oriented reflections.

 ## Topics